 The individual faculty member will confront the student with the allegation of dishonest behavior, and shall procure evidence substantiating the charges.
 The faculty member will report the matter to the Director of the Nursing Department, who will determine the appropriate action to take.

-The student may appeal the decision of the Director, Nursing Department, to the Dean of the School of Professional and Graduate Studies, by filing a written request for a review within five (5) days.
+The student may appeal the decision of the Director, Nursing Department, to the Executive Dean, by filing a written request for a review within five (5) days.

 DISMISSAL FROM THE PROGRAM